 What's inside of blood?Red blood cellsBlood typesBlood cell lineagesLife and times of RBCs and plateletsHemoglobinHemoglobin moves O2 and CO2Fetal hemoglobin and hematocritOxygen contentHow do we make blood clots?Coagulation cascadeBohr effect vs. Haldane effect

 About this unit

-It takes between 30 seconds to a minute for your blood to travel from your heart, to your body, and back to the heart again - perhaps a bit longer if the trip is out to your big toe!
-Our blood is incredibly important for transporting oxygen throughout the body.
-Hemoglobin, the protein that fills our blood cells, has wonderful mechanisms to allow it to bind to both oxygen and carbon dioxide.
-This is important for effective and quick transport of the gases around our body.
-Our blood is about 45% cells and 55% plasma, so the old adage “blood is thicker than water” quite literally holds true in scientific terms!
-Learn more about how this amazing system works in the following videos.
+It takes 30 to 60 seconds for your blood to travel from your heart to your body and back again.
+Hemoglobin, the protein in our blood cells, can bind oxygen and carbon dioxide.
+Blood is about 45% cells and 55% plasma, so the adage “blood is thicker than water” holds true in scientific terms!
+Learn more about how this system works in these videos.